On this page

 - were in Australia on 26 February 2001 as SCV holders

 - were outside Australia on 26 February 2001, but present in Australia as an SCV holder for at least one year in the two years prior to that date

 - have a certificate issued under the Social Security Act 1991, stating that they were, for the purposes of that Act residing in Australia on a particular date.

 New Zealand citizens who meet one of the transitional arrangements above continue to be treated as permanent residents for the purposes of the Australian Citizenship Act 1948 and are eligible to apply for grant of Australian citizenship, after meeting the residential qualifying period.

 Otherwise, a New Zealand citizen is required to first apply for and be granted a permanent visa before being eligible to apply for Australian citizenship or sponsor family members for permanent residence.

-Further information about New Zealand citizens living in Australia is available from the department's website.
+More information is available about New Zealand citizens entering and living in Australia.

 You must meet the character requirement to be eligible for Australian Citizenship.

 - New Zealand citizens, aged 18 years or over, applying for Australian citizenship must obtain a copy of their personal records from the New Zealand Ministry of Justice and provide it with their application

 - An application should not be lodged until the personal records history has been obtained from the New Zealand Ministry of Justice